Joss & Co Accountants - FAQs

 However, as I work alone, there will be times when I'm not available.
 Most days I am out at some point at meetings, and other mundane things such as dental appointments etc. Therefore, clients coming to my house to hand in records or documents, or to uplift records or documents, or indeed to speak to me even briefly about anything, are always urged to telephone beforehand to check that I'm to be at home and free to see them.

-Q6 - Do you have any preference re clients contacting you by mail, telephone or email?
+Q6 - Do you have any preference re clients contacting you by mail, telephone, email or text?

 As I deal with the affairs of clients from all backgrounds, some of whom have limited computer skills, it would be inappropriate for me to impose on any client one method of communicating with me.

-My concern about emails, is over the last few years, I've become increasingly conscious that some clients use email as a form of social media, in the sense they send me emails of no relevance to any ongoing professional work.
-I spend the first part of each day processing the emails that have come in over the previous 24 hours.
+My concern about emails and texts, is over the last few years, I've become increasingly conscious that some clients use emails and texts as forms of social media, in the sense they send me emails and texts of no relevance to any ongoing professional work.
+I spend the first part of each day processing the emails and texts that have come in over the previous 24 hours.
 Most days that takes at least an hour, sometimes quite a bit longer.
 There is no 'perfect' method for charging for that time.
-The fairest method I can devise, is to note the time I start processing the emails each morning and the time I finish processing them, and spread the total time as fairly as I can across the clients who have emailed me that day.
-Therefore when it comes to fixing the amount of a fee to be charged to any client, if the incoming emails have been restricted to matters of importance, they will have minimal impact on the amount of any fee.
-On the other hand, clients who have emailed me seemingly every few days on matters of no real imporantce, will find their fees quite a bit higher than they need to be.
+The fairest method I can devise, is to note the time I start processing the emails and texts each morning and the time I finish processing them, and spread the total time as fairly as I can across the clients who have emailed me or text me that day.
+Therefore when it comes to fixing the amount of a fee to be charged to any client, if the incoming emails and texts have been restricted to matters of importance, they will have minimal impact on the amount of any fee.
+On the other hand, clients who have emailed me or text me seemingly every few days on matters of no real imporantce, will find their fees quite a bit higher than they need to be.

 Telephone calls are less of an issue.
 Clients are not charged for calls that are simply to arrange an appointment or something similar, but they are charged for calls when information is exchanged or advice is sought and given.